hov3rcraft/homebridge-denon-heos-audio/README.md

 # Homebridge Denon Telnet & HeosCLI
 This plugin uses telnet to control your Denon smart speakers, stereos, and AVRs.
-It can use the modern HeosCLI protocol, the classic telnet control protocol, or a combination of both.
+It can use the modern "HeosCLI" protocol, the classic "AVR control" telnet control protocol, or a combination of both.

 This plugin is especially useful for controlling smart speakers and stereos, which do not support HHTP commands on ports 80 and 8080 and therefore cannot use [homebridge-denon-tv](https://github.com/grzegorz914/homebridge-denon-tv).